AyushGupta51379/AyushGuptaPortfolio/Resume/README.md

 <b>Performance:</b> Graduated with Division 1, Second Class Honors.
 Graduation Grade Average (GGA) – (approx.) 3.27 / 4.3.

-<b>Description:</b> Learnt topics in Mathematics and Computer Science which are helpful in Data Science, Natural Language Processing, Machine Learning and Artificial Intelligence.
+<b>Description:</b> Learnt topics in <b>Mathematics and Computer Science</b> which are helpful in <b>Data Science, Natural Language Processing, Machine Learning and Artificial Intelligence.<b>

-The Hong Kong University of Science and Technology (HKUST) is considered among top 40 Universities in the world by QS World University rankings from 2012 to 2020.
-It is also considered as 2nd among the top young universities rankings in the world according to QS in 2019.
+<b>The Hong Kong University of Science and Technology (HKUST)</b> is considered <b>among top 40 Universities in the world by QS World University rankings</b> from 2012 to 2020.
+It is also considered as <b>2nd among the top young universities rankings in the world according to QS</b> in 2019.

-Relevant Courses for Data Scientist related position: ‘Data Visualization’, ‘Machine Learning for Natural Language Processing’, ‘Matrix Computation’, ‘Applied Statistics’, ‘Probability’ , ‘Introduction to Natural Language Processing’, ‘Design and Analysis of Algorithms’, 'Object Oriented Programming and Data Structures'.
+<b>Relevant Courses for Data Scientist related position: ‘Data Visualization’, ‘Machine Learning for Natural Language Processing’, ‘Matrix Computation’, ‘Applied Statistics’, ‘Probability’ , ‘Introduction to Natural Language Processing’, ‘Design and Analysis of Algorithms’, 'Object Oriented Programming and Data Structures'.</b>